stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 Note that this implementation assumes that the vertex class has a decently efficient hashing implementation.

-The OBJ loader is refactored to use the new builder sub-class which reduces the size of the interleaved model from 30Mb to roughly 11Mb (5Mb for the vertex data and 6Mb for the index buffer).
+The OBJ loader is refactored to use the new mesh implementation which reduces the size of the interleaved model from 30Mb to roughly 11Mb (5Mb for the vertex data and 6Mb for the index buffer).
 Nice!

 ### Index Buffer

-An index buffer is similar to the existing implementation but requires a different `bind` method and additionally has a data type (for short or integer indices), therefore a new buffer sub-class is introduced:
+A Vulkan index buffer is similar to the existing implementation but requires a different `bind` method and additionally has a data type (for short or integer indices), therefore a new buffer sub-class is introduced:

 ```java
 public class IndexBuffer extends VulkanBuffer {